BAD PENGUIN is an artist collective made up of musicians, lighting designers, visual artists, builders and dreamers.

 Our mission is to create extraordinary audiovisual experiences to share with the world.
 Through a HARMONY of LIGHT + SOUND, we seek to promote a culture of HAPPINESS, LOVE, UNITY and RESPECT for ALL.

-We LOVE discovering what we can do TOGETHER - and we LOVE that YOU are here to take part in this journey with us!
+We LOVE that YOU are here to be part of this experience with us!

 Music Artist "ARKITXT"/Producer/Technologist